AskClaireGuiot/Exercise-6---Final-assignment/README.md

 ## Process
 **Step 1: Plan what you will build**
-  1. Make sure you fully understand the assignment and the content
+  1. Make sure you fully understand the assignment and the website's content
   2. Choose the pages you will build
   3. Map out or sketch the content for each page.
-Plan what the content you will include in each content block and what your CSS naming strategy will be.
+Plan what content you will include in each content block and what your CSS naming strategy will be.

 **Step 2: Build the HTML**